Azure/azure-powershell/src/DevCenter/DevCenterData.AutoRest/docs/Update-AzDevCenterUserEnvironment.md

 ```

 ### -ExpirationDate
-The time the expiration date will be triggered (UTC), after which the environment and associated resources will be deleted.
+The time the expiration date will be triggered (UTC), after which theenvironment and associated resources will be deleted.

 ```yaml
 Type: System.DateTime